Volunteer in Germany

 Germany is a very modern country with one of the largest populations in Europe with around 82 million people.
 There are so many reasons why you might want to apply to volunteer in Germany, you will get cultural immersion and there are both short and long term placements which are perfect for all time frames and gap years in Germany.
 By volunteering in Germany you will get to see and do things most tourists and travellers don't get to experience, whilst having the satisfaction of doing something worthwhile.
 Germany has a complicated past but through volunteering you will get to see how much the country is looking forward, you can play a role in creating a positive future.

+The culture, location, cities, beautiful countryside and friendly locals make Germany a popular destination for international volunteers and most programs have a focus on community development where you can join group initiatives helping people, facilities and the environment.
 Some programs might require you to dedicate a few days, weeks or a longer period, there are summer volunteer trips which are popular but you will need to book in advance to secure a spot.
 By applying to become a volunteer in Germany you will get to live and experience the country in a totally unique way, being far more than just a tourist.
-View our structured, free and low cost volunteer opportunities in Germany today.

 There are lots of different locations available but where you go might depend on the type of project or organisation you join.
 A lot of people choose to volunteer in Berlin, Munich, Dresden and Frankfurt - all modern cities but there are also opportunities in more rural towns and villages.
 There is no best place to volunteer, each area of the country is different and interesting.